 Restore or remove a recently deleted user using Azure Active Directory

 After you delete a user, the account remains in a suspended state for 30 days.
 During that 30-day window, the user account can be restored, along with all its properties.
-After that 30-day window passes, the user is automatically, and permanently, deleted.
+After that 30-day window passes, the permanent deletion process is automatically started.

 You can view your restorable users, restore a deleted user, or permanently delete a user using Azure Active Directory (Azure AD) in the Azure portal.

 Neither you nor Microsoft customer support can restore a permanently deleted user.

 You must have one of the following roles to restore and permanently delete users.